jellyfin/jellyfin.org/docs/general/administration/troubleshooting.md

 ## Debug Logging

-To enable debug (much more verbose) logging, it is currently required to manually edit config files since no options exist yet on the frontend.
+To enable much more verbose debug logging, it is currently required to manually edit configuration files since no option yet exists to enable debug functionality within the frontend UI.
-Go to the Jellyfin configuration directory, find the `logging.default.json` file, and change the minimum level to debug as seen below.
+Go to the [Jellyfin configuration directory](/docs/general/administration/configuration#configuration-directory) and find the `logging.json` file if it exists, or the `logging.default.json` file if it does not.
+Debug logging is then enabled by changing the minimum logging level to debug as in the examples below.

+The `logging.default.json` file should be modified as below.

 ```json
 {